Gmuma/FAQ-Backend-assignment--Gm.umamaheswaraRao/README.md

 📌 Body (JSON):

 {
-  "question": "What is BharatFD?",
+  "question": "What is FAQ?",
-  "answer": "BharatFD is a financial service company."
+  "answer": "FAQ is a financial service company."
 }

 📌 Response: